REAL ESTATE TRANSACTIONS IN ELDER LAW : Impact on Income, Estate and Gift Taxes

 The recipient of real property by gift transfer receives that property at its carry-over cost basis.
-Capital gains taxes will be paid at time of sale on the appreciation over the adjusted cost basis in that property.
-If the transferee lives in the house and it is his/her primary residence, the capital gains taxes may be excluded under federal law.
+Capital gains taxes will be due upon sale, and are calculated on the appreciation over the adjusted cost basis in that property.
+If the transferee lives in the house and it is his/her primary residence for the required time period after acquiring title, the capital gains taxes may be excluded under federal law.

 Some elders may seek to transfer their homes to their children who do not live with them.
 This means that if the property has a very low cost basis and a high current market value, the children will have a sizeable hidden potential income tax liability if they sell the house after the parent dies or moves out.

 Transferring the property but retaining a legal life estate can avoid this problem if the property is held for the duration of the parent’s life, because the basis will “step up” to date-of-death value as a result of the retained interest in the property.

 Rents received would be taxable income to the holder of a life estate.

 A gift tax return has to be filed with the I.R.S. by the donor of the property to the extent that a donee’s share of the value exceeds that year’s exclusion amount.
 In 2020, the amount is $15,000.
 The maximum for excludable lifetime gifting is 11.58 million dollars (in 2020).

 Gifts made within three years prior to the death of the donor will have to be reported on New Jersey’s Transfer Inheritance Tax Return and Estate tax Return, if the estate is required to file one.